podzit/log_viewer/README.md

-# Pyventory
+# Log_viewer

-Logviewer is a simple Python app to read log in browser.
+Log_viewer is a simple Python app to read log in browser.

 ## Install